Chesne History, Family Crest & Coats of Arms

 Chesne Settlers in Canada in the 17th Century

-- Pierre Chesne, son of Jean and Anne, married Louise-Jeanne Bailly, daughter of François-Jean and Marie, in Montreal, Quebec on 29th November 1676
+- Pierre Chesne, son of Jean and Anne, who married Louise-Jeanne Bailly, daughter of François-Jean and Marie, in Montreal, Quebec on 29th November 1676

 - Raymond Chesne married Marguerite Renaud in Quebec in 1690